-- The exception to this process will be in those cases of known FGM where there is a mandatory reporting duty for the teacher to report directly to the Police where they either: - > Are informed by a girl under 18 that an act of FGM has been carried out on her; or - Observe physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for the purposes connected with labour or birth. - > The DSL should also be made aware.
+- The exception to this process will be in those cases of known FGM where there is a mandatory reporting duty for the teacher to report directly to the Police where they either: - > Are informed by a girl under 18 that an act of FGM has been carried out on her; or - Observe physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for the purposes connected with labour or birth. - The DSL should also be made aware. - The DSL should keep a record of the rationale for any decisions made.

-3.2 Dealing with safeguarding concerns
+3.3 Dealing with safeguarding concerns